The Life of a Digital Nomad

 9. Eat carbs every day

 From time to time, carbs go out of fashion.
-We’re warned their bad for us, and we should avoid them.
+We’re warned they’re bad for us, and we should avoid them.
 However, no-carb and low-carb diets usually end up as fads.
-That’s because carbs are actually are an excellent source of energy for our bodies.
+That’s because carbs are an excellent source of energy for our bodies.

 Of course, our ancestors lived and thrived on carb-heavy diets for thousands of years.
 Just make sure you’re choosing healthy carbs instead of refined carbs.